Massey Harris Lofts: History

 CIBC cancelled its plans for a data centre on the property, leaving the redevelopment stalled.
 The terms of the rezoning agreements were revised, dropping the high tech zone, permitting the head office building to become fully residential.
 Residential uses were now permitted on all of the former industrial lands.
-The head office building was converted into the Massey Harris Lofts after 2002.
-The four-floor structure was converted in 2003 for residential use.
-The other M-F buildings including the plant were demolished.
+Beginning in 2003, the head office structure was converted to residential use of 46 units, adding a fourth floor.
+The other M-F buildings, including the plant, were demolished.
+In 2008, the building was designated as a heritage building under the Ontario Heritage Act.